-They had perhaps the finest collective offensive line in history (led by Hall of Famers Gene Upshaw and Art Shell), the greatest punter (Ray Guy) in history, a suffocating defense that featured arguably the greatest cornerback in history (Willie Brown), and a very solid running game.
+They had perhaps the finest collective offensive line in history (led by Hall of Famers Gene Upshaw and Art Shell), the most outstanding punter (Ray Guy) in history, a suffocating defense that featured arguably the most exceptional cornerback in history (Willie Brown), and an excellent running game.

 Still, it was the offensive skill players who set them apart.

-The Cowboys already had a great team going into 1977, the addition of rookie running back Tony Dorsett is what makes this the best Cowboys team ever.
-Dominated in the playoffs beating Chicago 37-7, then beat the Vikings 23-6 to advance to the Super Bowl.
+The Cowboys already had a great team going into 1977; the addition of rookie running back Tony Dorsett makes this the best Cowboys team ever.
+Dominated in the playoffs beating Chicago 37-7, then hit the Vikings 23-6 to advance to the Super Bowl.
 A crushing 27-10 win over the Denver Broncos finished up one of the most dominant performances of any team in playoff history.

 They achieved that goal, and in one of the NFL’s most anticlimactic championship games, they trounced the helpless Chargers.

-But what exactly makes them “better” than the ’77 Cowboys or the ’84 49ers or the ’72 Dolphins?
-Well, in addition to having the NFL’s top scoring offense, sixth-ranked scoring defense, and averaging a margin of victory of 21 in three postseason games, they had Jerry Rice catching passes from Steve Young.
+But what exactly makes them “better” than the ’77 Cowboys, the ’84 49ers, or the ’72 Dolphins?
+Well, in addition to having the NFL’s top-scoring offense, sixth-ranked scoring defense, and averaging a margin of victory of 21 in three postseason games, they had Jerry Rice catching passes from Steve Young.

-Terrell Davis, Rod Smith, and Shannon Sharpe gave Elway the offensive pieces he desperately needed, and on the other side of the ball, the additions of Neil Smith, Bill Romanowski and John Mobley helped Denver’s defense become as consistent as any in the NFL.
+Terrell Davis, Rod Smith, and Shannon Sharpe gave Elway the offensive pieces he desperately needed.
+On the other side of the ball, the additions of Neil Smith, Bill Romanowski, and John Mobley helped Denver’s defense become as consistent as any in the NFL.
 They won in the playoffs and Super Bowl by an average of 3 TDs per game.

 Not only did this club pull off a major Super Bowl upset by trouncing the 12-point favorite Vikings, but it was loaded with Hall of Famers: Len Dawson, Bobby Bell, Buck Buchanan, Willie Lanier, Emmitt Thomas, and even kicker Jan Stenerud.

-That alone would probably be enough for a reasonably high spot on this list, but the way in which they reached the Super Bowl pushes them past many of the teams already mentioned.
+That alone would probably be enough for a reasonably high spot on this list, but how they reached the Super Bowl pushes them past many of the teams already mentioned.

-I know they were undefeated, they were a truly great team.
-They were a one-dimensional run team, solid QB in Bob Griese and hall-of-fame WR Paul Warfield tell me if need be they could have been a very good passing team.
-They were far from dominant in the playoffs, winning 3 close games.
+I know they were undefeated; they were a truly great team.
+They were a one-dimensional run team, solid QB in Bob Griese, and hall-of-fame WR Paul Warfield.
+But, tell me, if need be, they could have been an excellent passing team.
+Instead, they were far from dominant in the playoffs, winning three close games.

-Possibly the best Packers team, because they had a healthy Hornung and Taylor together they only season that would happen.
+It was possibly the best Packers team because they had a healthy Hornung and Taylor together the only season that would happen.

-Add that fact to a pair of great lineman (Forrest Gregg, Jerry Kramer) and a defense stacked with Hall of Famers (Ray Nitschke, Willie Wood, Willie Davis, Henry Jordan, Herb Adderley) and you have the greatest pre-merger team of all time.
+Add that to a pair of great linemen (Forrest Gregg, Jerry Kramer) and a defense stacked with Hall of Famers (Ray Nitschke, Willie Wood, Willie Davis, Henry Jordan, Herb Adderley), and you have the greatest pre-merger team of all time.

-An excellent secondary, an awesome linebacker in Ken Norton and the game’s best defensive line—Russell Maryland, Tony Tolbert, Jim Jeffcoat, Tony Casillas, and Charles Haley—dominated opposing offensive lines.
+An excellent secondary, an outstanding linebacker in Ken Norton, and the game’s best defensive line—Russell Maryland, Tony Tolbert, Jim Jeffcoat, Tony Casillas, and Charles Haley—dominated opposing offensive lines.